sea-bass/pyrobosim/docs/source/usage/robot_actions.rst

     cd /path/to/pyrobosim/pyrobosim
     python3 examples/demo.py --multirobot --partial-obs-objects

-In the GUI, selecting a robot in the drop-down menu will only display the objects locally known to that robot.
+In the UI, selecting a robot in the drop-down menu will only display the objects locally known to that robot.
 Alternatively, you can select the ``world`` option to show all existing objects.

 .. image:: ../media/pyrobosim_partial_observability.png
     :align: center
     :width: 720px
-    :alt: Partial observability in the PyRoboSim GUI.
+    :alt: Partial observability in the PyRoboSim UI.

 |